kyma-project/community/manifesto/personas.md

 - :green_heart: I want a futureproof platform, based on references.
 - :green_heart: With Kyma, I want to connect to systems I know (public and internal ones).
 - :green_heart: I need a trial version of Kyma before I can recommend it.
-- :green_heart: I need agility in architecture designs - I want to replace individual modules if needed.
+- :green_heart: I need agility in architecture design.
+I want to replace individual modules if needed.
 - :green_heart: I want a painless upgrade path.
 - :green_heart: I want operational support.